HiGregSmith/KiCommand/README.md

 # Overview

 With KiCommand, arguments to commands are entered *before* the command.
-Any results from the command are then used as an argument to the *next* command.
+Any results from the command can then be used as an argument to the *next* command.
 This way, you can chain together commands in a way that often makes sense.
 This programming structure is called *[stack-based programming](https://en.wikipedia.org/wiki/Stack-oriented_programming_language)*.